apache/airflow/docs/apache-airflow-providers-google/connections/gcp_looker.rst

 To facilitate the API communication Looker operators use `Looker SDK <https://pypi.org/project/looker-sdk/>`_ as an API client.
 Before calling API, Looker SDK needs to authenticate itself using your Looker API credentials.

-* Obtain your Looker API credentials using instructions in the `Looker API documentation <https://docs.looker.com/reference/api-and-integration/api-auth#authentication_with_an_sdk>`_.
+* Obtain your Looker API credentials using instructions in the `Looker API authentication documentation <https://docs.looker.com/reference/api-and-integration/api-auth#authentication_with_an_sdk>`_.

 * Obtain your Looker API path and port as described in the `Looker API documentation <https://docs.looker.com/reference/api-and-integration/api-getting-started#looker_api_path_and_port>`_.